Sneha421/snehab.github.io/content/project/ROS-line-follower-bot/index.md

   - Python3
 ---

-Designed and implemented a line follower robot (Waffle-Bot) that uses sensors and a camera to detect and follow lines on custom tracks.
-The robot processes the line position to decide path direction and successfully navigates multiple test tracks.
+Waffle-Bot that detects and follows lines on custom tracks.